andvsilva/blockchain_and_money_MIT/README.md

 - #### [Blockchain Basics & Cryptography](https://www.youtube.com/watch?v=0UvVOMZqpEA&t=2s&ab_channel=MITOpenCourseWare)

   - [Bitcoin - Technical Features](https://bitcoin.org/en/how-it-works)
+    - Cryptography & Timestamped logs
       - Cryptographic Hash Functions
-    - Timestamped Append-only Logs(Blocks)
+      - Timestamped Append-only Logs(Blocks) (immutable digital ledger, distributed)
       - Block Headers & Merkle Trees
       - Asymmetric Cryptography & Digital signatures
       - Addresses
+    - Decentralized Network Consensus
       - Consensus through Proof-of-Work (PoW)
       - Network of Nodes
       - Native Currency (**Technological design feature that is part of the economic incentive**, Bitcoin mining)
+    - Transactions Script & UTXO
       - Transaction Inputs & Outputs
       - Unspent Transaction Output(UTXO)
       - Scripting Language
   - 1 - What are the design features — cryptography, append-only timestamped blocks, distributed consensus algorithms, and networking—of Bitcoin, the first use case for blockchain technology?
     - **My answer:**
         - *cryptography* is methods and techniques to provide secure and protect information, in *append-only timestamped blocks* is a chain of block of data that are store in immutable way in time, using the concept called *distributed consensus algorithms*, where we do not have a central authority in the *networking*, where nobody has a control, but all the participants follow the protocol, the Bitcoin is a the first time in history that the blockchain technology are used to make money programming.